 When you’re ready to clean out your Inbox, open your Projects so you can easily drag tasks into the proper project (works only for desktop and web, sorry mobile).
 This will save you a ton of clicks.

 Or you can click on the task, and then assign a project in the menu like Task 4 in the video below.

-If you’ve set your projects up with labels, you’ll easily be able to sort and find task later.
+Later, you can learn to set up your projects with labels, to easily be able to sort and find tasks.

 Assign Categories as Needed

 Some people swear by using a ton of Categories in their GTD system.
-But, too many Categories can get complicated quickly.
+But honestly, having too many Categories unnecessarily complicates your system.

-Begin setting up your system by keeping things simple and streamlined.
+Begin by keeping things simple and streamlined.
 Keep your Categories limited and only use them for the tasks you’ll regularly batch.

 - Most Important – the 3-5 tasks to get done no matter what